lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 corner Eurasia some huge advantages the effects of which are only just wearing off five centuries later.

+But is that true.

+I mean i got it from a cabinet officer?

+Ok Some deeper dive into history - this is Western Europe (which is where we got the industrial revolution starting somsometimg right happened there - list is long

+- protected from regular nomadic invasions
+- UK had geologic advantages - coal and farms and sea all in very close proximity

+But let's look roughly at the time after the 1066 invasion - we can mark it roughly in 100 year stints

+1100 - crusades and science
+1215 - barons war / magnancarta
+1314 - bannockburn
+1415 - agincourt
+1492 - gunpowder artillery dominates
+1500 -
+1600

+retinues of retinues and state standing army

+Ultimately - regularly raising taxes is not something easy to do under retinues - it is something that requires a low level independent bureaucracy- paid for by the state and "faceless"

+This meant expanding the state and expanding the people involved in the state

+The cost of war drove this on

+We can see something similar in the modern state - Lloyd George broke land owning aristocracy over cost of dreadnoughts - introduced  a modern state that demanded not merely peasant farmers and educated and *hwalthy* factory workers

+As state grows dependant on taxes from

 Before people wandered off to the bar I decided to let them know why they were getting my best Simon Scharma impression.